Ex-BP engineer cleared of obstruction in Gulf of Mexico spill

 "The resolution of this case is a vindication of Kurt Mix and an acknowledgement by the Department of Justice that Kurt never acted to obstruct justice," said his lawyer, Joan McPhee.
 "This is a case that never should have been brought."

 The Justice Department declined to comment, said spokesman Peter Carr.
-The sentence of six months of probation and 60 hours of community service was recommended by both the government and defense, he said.
+The sentence of six months of probation and 60 hours of community service was recommended by both the government and defence, he said.

 The disaster in the Gulf of Mexico killed 11 workers and triggered an 87-day oil spill.